A Table Tennis Rule Explained

 One of the table tennis rules which you'll need to be familiar with is the rule which deals with volleying the ball.

-Previously, if a player volleyed the ball at any time he lost the point, but the definition of "obstruction" has now been changed slightly, so that's no longer the case.
+Previously, if a player volleyed the ball at any time he lost the point, but the rules were subtly changed in the 1990s, so now it depends on the circumstances.

 ^ Top of page ^